lynnlangit/ballerina-testing/Readme.md

 # Ballerina Language Unit Tests

 The Repo shows code examples for writing & running Ballerina Language unit tests.
-An example of testing a Ballerina service is shown below.
+An example of testing a Ballerina service is shown below.  **IMPORTANT** the majority of test examples are set to FAIL, this is for demo purposes.

 ![test service](/images/test-service.png)